renee-h710/unsupervised-machine-learning-challenge/README.md

 *Part 3: Perform a Cluster Analysis with K-means*

-  Based on my above, I believe that the patients can be clustered into three distinct clusters.
+  Based on my analysis, I believe that the patients can be clustered into three distinct clusters.